Sinfolke/ispa-parser/README.md

 ## PROJECT IS NOT BEGAN
  As you may see there is nothing currently.
 I haven't began the project yet but going to do it later.
 I'm doing some library named "cpuf" as i need some features i couldn't find
 ## What is this
- ISC (Independent Self-closed Parser) is the parser which generates code that doesn't rely on anything.
-Therefore you don't have to link them to your project.
+ ISC (Independent Self-closed Parser) is the parser which generates code that doesn't rely on any library (unless some buildtin).
+The output is a single or several files with the code to parse on target language.
+Unless link these files to project you doesn't have to do more.
+Furthermore the output interface is not complex.
+Example of output see in ```concepts/output-example.cpp```
 ## How to implement project
  The language of parser is C++
  1. Make sure the syntax definion is done